Allow ourselves to introduce...ourselves.

 Biography

-It’s lyrics framing the journey of brokenness and renewal.
-One only understood after coming face to face with surrendering the very passion of your heart.
-“I would never recommend it,” Adams says.
+Lyrically they’ve always framed the journey of brokenness and renewal.
+Now poignantly understood after coming face to face with surrendering the passion of the heart.
+“I would never recommend it,” Jennifer says.
 “It leads to a fairly immediate identity crisis.”
-Ironic that a song birthed from that grieving and longing got Nashville calling.
-“Apparently there was something endearing about reaching that artistic breaking point and choosing silence over making more noise and pretending we were fine,” Jennifer states.
+Ironic that songs birthed from grieving and longing got Nashville calling.
+“Apparently there was something endearing about reaching that artistic breaking point and choosing silence over making more noise and pretending we were fine,” Jennifer surmises.
 “Yes, it’s been a wild season but we’re surviving somehow,” agrees Jared. “…a mix of holy ghost and whiskey.”
+Gary and Michelle Hanks, owners of Seven Steps Up, have poured good whiskey and heard those stories.
+“Words escape us.
+These are friends and beautiful humans.
+Our lives haven’t been the same since we met them…amazing talent.”

 JENNIFER ADAMS